 In addition to campus-based certificate programs, you’ll find a growing number of healthcare administration certificate programs that are offered in a partially or fully online format.
 These programs offer the same rigorous coursework that you’d expect from an on-campus program without the campus requirements.

 Washington D.C.
 Careers with Healthcare Administration

-According to the Bureau of Labor Statistics (BLS), healthcare administrators in Washington D.C. earned a median salary of $140,600 as of May 2020, far exceeding the national median of $104,280 for this profession.
+Healthcare administrators in Washington D.C. earn a median salary of $140,600, far exceeding the national median of $104,280 for this profession.
 Early career professionals here earn about $111,890, which represents the 25th percentile, while seasoned pros earn about $178,200, which represents the 75th percentile.
 The highest paid healthcare administrators in Washington D.C. earned salaries that exceeded $208,000 during this time.